a8977338/dfpadsenseoptimiser/_posts/2011-11-30-BAdSenseStylingOptions.md

 title: "Appendix B: AdSense Styling Options"
 category: book
 permalink: "/book/appendix-b-adSense-styling-options.html"
+abstract: "In this appendix you will find a list of all available styling options for Google AdSense ad units."
 ---
 ## Appendix B: AdSense Styling Options

+{{ page.abstract }}

 ###### Border Color